mah0001/metadata-editor-docs-v2/documenting_geographic.md

     - Distinguish it from other elements like abstract (which describes the content) or useConstraints (which explains how the data may or may not be used).
     - Be specific enough to support discovery and evaluation by potential users.

 - **`Credit`** This element is used to acknowledge individuals, organizations, or agencies that contributed to the creation, funding, or provision of the dataset or resource.
-  Expectation:
+The expectations are as follows:
   - Content: A free-text acknowledgment of contributors, typically including:
     - Data producers
     - Funders or sponsors
     - Collaborating institutions
     - Partner organizations
     - Any person or group whose contribution should be recognized
-  - Best Practices:
+  - Best practices:
     - Be accurate and complete—credit all major contributors to avoid disputes or omission.
     - Use formal names of organizations or projects to support discoverability and proper attribution.
     - Do not use this field for legal constraints or licensing